 Annual General Meeting (AGM)

 About the AGM

-Both the conference and expo pay particular attention to the context required for the adoption and deployment of responsible identity systems including the necessary legal frameworks, institutional arrangements, governance, data protection, privacy and human rights.
+The conference, workshops and expo pay particular attention to the context required for the adoption and deployment of responsible identity systems including the necessary legal frameworks, institutional arrangements, governance, data protection, privacy and human rights.

-- The largest of its kind in the world.
+The largest of its kind in the world.

-- Held concurrently and collocated with the conference.
+Held concurrently and collocated with the conference.

-- Creates an open and competitive marketplace to serve the diverse and specific needs in Africa.
+Creates an open and competitive marketplace to serve the diverse and specific needs in Africa.

 SEE OUR PREVIOUS AND UPCOMING EVENTS

 In 2019, we are calling attention to the concept that identity needs to be used for it to have impact on development.
 It needs to serve the diverse needs of individuals and those that service them, including government agencies and the private sector alike.
 We are focusing on its potential to create inclusive societies where identity enabled services, that have the potential to transform people’s lives and stimulate economic development, are encouraged through the right regulatory and access policies (including data protection and privacy) to emerge within the ecosystem.
 We recognize very few African nations, today, can claim to have arrived at this ecosystem framework.
 Many continue to deal with foundational issues such as the enrollment of populations and harmonization to build the identity assets.
 The goal of the theme is to share with the identity community a vision of the future, keeping in mind all the messages and lessons learned from the themes of prior years.